-Complaints about the entire governing board
+Complaints about the entire trust board

-Such complaints are rare and handling these will depend on the nature of the complaint.
+Such complaints are rare and handling these will depend on the nature of complaint and type of trust.
+For a single academy trust (SAT), this may involve sourcing an independent investigator to complete the formal stage (followed by suitable individuals from another school for any subsequent panel hearing).

-This may involve sourcing an independent investigator to complete the formal stage and governors from another school for any subsequent panel hearing.
-Independent complaint panels are covered in [DfE best practice guidance](#).
+For an academy in a MAT, this may involve the trust board investigating the complaint and holding any subsequent panel hearing.

-Informal complaints
+Stage one: informal complaints

-The complaints procedure should encourage resolution of concerns and complaints on an informal basis without recourse to the formal stages of the procedure.
-It should also include a point of contact for raising informal concerns/complaints (typically the member of staff directly involved) and state the school's commitment to addressing issues raised in a timely way.
+The complaints procedure should encourage resolution of concerns and complaints on an informal basis without recourse to formal stages of the procedure.
+It should also include a point of contact for raising informal concerns/complaints (typically the member of staff directly involved) and state the trust's commitment to addressing issues raised in a timely way.

 There is no requirement for informal concerns and complaints to be made in writing.
-However, those responding at the informal stage should keep a written record of the issues raised and the action taken.
+However, those responding at the informal stage should keep a written record of the issues raised and action taken.
 The procedure should state whether or not it is a requirement to provide the complainant with a written summary.

-Informal concerns and complaints can present a good opportunity for members of staff to learn and engage positively with stakeholders.
+Informal concerns and complaints present an opportunity for staff to learn and [engage positively with stakeholders](#).
 Members of the governing board should avoid becoming involved in the first instance as this may prevent them from considering the complaint at a later stage.